maubuz/2W6-Notes/docs/wk9/design_fundamentals.md

 <br>

-Compare the hierarchy between the two examples below:
+Compare the hierarchy between the two examples below.

+The second illustration is much more effective in "guiding" the order reading order in a logical way:

+1. What this is all about;
+2. How to use/engage with it;
+3. Extra, secondary information that I might want to know.